 Van Gogh Saint Remy

-The reason that prompted us to stop at Saint remy de Provence was, as usual, the search for the places where Van Gogh left his mark, first of all the Maison de santé Saint-Paul de Mausole, the psychiatric hospital where Vincent stayed for a year since 1889.
+The reason that prompted us to stop in Saint Remy de Provence was, as usual, to seek out the places where Van Gogh left his mark, first among them the Maison de santé Saint-Paul de Mausole or the psychiatric hospital where Vincent stayed for a year from 1889.

 Inside and outside the hospital there are signs indicating the places where the painter painted his masterpieces such as “The Starry Night”, “The Cypresses” and “Irises”.